Cornell-GDIAC/VulkanSDL/README.md

 	python build.py [<directory>]

 You will need the module [PyYAML](https://pyyaml.org) to run this command.
 The optional `<directory>` is the location to store the release.
 By default it is stored  in a folder called `release`.
 The version of the package can be set with the optional flag, `-v, --version`.

+Note that you should populate the `vulkan` folder with the necessar [headers and libraries](vulkan/README.md) before creating a release.

 ## Demos